-Click Downloadable YFCS Graduate Student Handbook (Updated 3-16-17) to view and download the Youth, Family, and Community Sciences Graduate Student Handbook.
+Click the Downloadable YFCS Graduate Student Handbook below to view and download the Youth, Family, and Community Sciences Graduate Student Handbook.

 The following are Youth, Family, and Community Science online courses that are available to Graduate and Post-baccalaureate Studies students only (GR, PBS).
 Unless noted, all Youth, Family, and Community Science online courses are 3 credit hours.
 Courses with * are required for all master’s degree programs, along with the option for students to choose one of the three courses marked with **.
 Click the course title to display a description for a specific course.